vvdleun/audiostreamerscrobbler/README.md

 ## Plans

-At the top of my list is improving the support of multiple players.
-After that, I'd like to add an optional GUI mode to make it possible to configure the program in a much more user-friendly way.
+I'd like to add an optional GUI mode, so setting up the program would become much more user-friendly.

-Then, I'd like to add HEOS by Denon support.
-Please let me know if there's any demand for support of other types/brands of audio streamers.

-On the longer term I'd like to add more advanced grouping possibilities, so that different group of devices can scrobble to different accounts on different services.
+On the longer term I'd like to add more advanced grouping possibilities, so that multiple groups of players can be monitored at the same time and support different accounts on different scrobbler/music tracking services.

 Right now I mostly concentrate on features that I'll use myself, but if there's demand I'd love to switch priorities.